VKostoulas/SurgicalToolSegmentation/README.md

 ## Description
 A project developed for the segmentation task of the [MICCAI 2022 challenge SAR-RARP50](https://www.synapse.org/Synapse:syn27618412/wiki/616881)
 [\[1\]](#ref-1).
 The task involves the segmentation of surgical tools from RGB frames of surgery videos.
-With this project we can train a deep learning-based segmentation model to tackle the segmentation task of the challenge, or potentially other tasks.
-Any segmentation model from [pytorch segmentation models](https://github.com/qubvel-org/segmentation_models.pytorch) can be chosen.
+With this project we can easily train a deep learning-based segmentation model to tackle the segmentation task of the challenge, or potentially other similar segmentation tasks.
+Any model from
+[pytorch segmentation models](https://github.com/qubvel-org/segmentation_models.pytorch)
+can be chosen.